Oath of the Horatii

-It depicts a scene from a Roman legend about a seventh-century BC dispute between two warring cities, Rome and Alba Longa, and stresses the importance of patriotism and masculine self-sacrifice for one's country.
+It depicts a scene from the story of the Horatii and Curiatii, a Roman legend about a seventh-century BC dispute between two warring cities, Rome and Alba Longa, and stresses the importance of patriotism and masculine self-sacrifice for one's country.
 Instead of the two cities sending their armies to war, they agree to choose three men from each city; the victor in that fight will be the victorious city.
 From Rome, three brothers from a Roman family, the Horatii, agree to end the war by fighting three brothers from a family of Alba Longa, the Curiatii.
-The three brothers, all of whom appear willing to sacrifice their lives for the good of Rome, are shown stretching their hands towards their father who holds their swords out for them.
+The three brothers, all of whom appear willing to sacrifice their lives for the good of Rome, are shown stretching their hands towards their father who holds their swords out to them.
 Of the three Horatii brothers, only one will survive the confrontation.
 However, it is the surviving brother who is able to kill the other three fighters from Alba Longa: he allows the three fighters to chase him, causing them to separate from each other, and then, in turn, kills each Curiatii brother.
 Aside from the three brothers depicted, David also represents, in the bottom right corner, a woman crying while sitting down.
 She is Camilla, a sister of the Horatii brothers, who is also betrothed to one of the Curiatii fighters, and thus she weeps in the realisation that, whatever happens, she will lose someone she loves.
-Seeing her weep, the surviving brother, Publius, kills Camilla for weeping over the enemy.
+Seeing her weep over her dead betrothed, the surviving brother, Publius, kills Camilla for weeping over the enemy.

 The principal sources for the story behind David's Oath are the first book of Livy (sections 24–26) which was elaborated by Dionysius in book 3 of his Roman Antiquities.
 However, the moment depicted in David's painting is his own invention.

 It grew to be considered a paragon of neoclassical art.
 The painting increased David's fame, allowing him to take on his own students.